pnp/cli-microsoft365/docs/docs/cmd/teams/channel/channel-member-add.md

 ## Remarks

-At least one owner must be assigned to a channel.
+At least one owner must be assigned to a private or shared channel.

 You can only add members and owners of a Team to a private or shared channel.